The goal of the Hoax-Slayer Website is to help make the Internet a safer, more pleasant and more productive environment by:

 Bundaberg QLD 4670

-Hoax-Slayer forms part of a registered business that has the Australian Business Number (ABN) 12 992 424 947.
+Hoax-Slayer is part of a business that trades under the name Brett Christensen and has the Australian Business Number (ABN) 12 992 424 947